POKPOKJI/data-science-bootcamp-8/README.md

 ## What did I learn from this boot camp

-I learned a lot of stuff related to data science skill
+I learned a lot of stuff related to data science & data analytic skill

 this boot camp has many sprints